uber-web/math.gl/docs/developer-guide/math/rotations.md

 ## Background: Rotations are Complicated

-If you are new to working with rotations and the amount of complications outlined in this article seem overwhelming, take some comfort in the fact that rotations in three and higher dimensional spaces are indeed quite complicated to treat mathematically.
+If you are new to working with 3D rotations it can be good to have an awareness of how they differ mathematically from 2D rotations

-As an example, several fundamental properties of rotations are highly dependent on the number of dimensions involved.
-To help the reader who has not worked extensively with rotations build some "intuition" for the fact that 3D rotations are non-trivial, the following summary shows how the nice, structured properties of 2D rotations gradually disappear as the number of dimensions increase:

-- In two dimensions, rotations are highly structured and intuitive:
+In two dimensions, rotations represent a highly structured and intuitive set of operations:
   - A series of 2D rotations can be applied in any order (they commute).
+  - The combination of two 2D rotations can always be expressed as another single rotation (simply by taking the sum of the angles of the two rotations).
   - Any 2D rotation can be fully parametrized by a single value (the "angle").

-    The combination of two 2D rotations can always be expressed as another single rotation (simply by taking the sum of the angles of the two rotations).
-- In three dimensions rotation start to loose some structure:
+However, in three dimensions, rotations start to loose some "structure":
-  _ In 3D, rotations are no longer order-independent (they are not commutative), meaning that applying the same two rotations in different order will often yield different results.
+  - In 3D, rotations are no longer order-independent (they are not commutative), meaning that applying the same two rotations in different order will often yield different results.
-  _ However, by [Euler's Rotation Theorem](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem), two 3D rotations around the origin can still always be expressed as (combined into) another single 3D rotation around the origin. \* Also, a 3D rotation requires not two, but a minimum of three values to be fully specified.
+  - However, by [Euler's Rotation Theorem](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem), two 3D rotations around the origin can still always be expressed as (combined into) another single 3D rotation around the origin.
-- To give some contrast, in four and higher dimensions:
+  - Also, a 3D rotation requires not two, but three values to be fully specified.

+While math.gl does not support rotations in four and higher dimensions, it should be no surprised that rotations continue to "loose structure" as the number of dimensions increase:
-  - Naturally, rotations still no longer commutative.
+  - Higher dimension rotations are also not commutative.
-  - And worse: Euler's Rotation Theorem no longer holds.
-There are now two different types of basic rotations, and the combination of two rotations will in general not result in another "rotation", but another, more complex transformation.
+  - Euler's Rotation Theorem no longer holds.
+There are now two different "types" of basic rotations, and the combination of two rotations will in general not even result in another "rotation", but another, more complex transformation.
-  - In addition, the number of parameters (degrees of freedom) required to fully specify a rotation grows with mind-boggling rapidity, as 2^(n-1) - 1, meaning that e.g. a "21 dimensional rotation" would require over one million values to be fully specified!
+  - In addition, the number of parameters (degrees of freedom) required to fully specify a rotation grows with mind-boggling rapidity, as `2^(n-1) - 1`, (meaning that e.g. a "21 dimensional rotation" would require over one million values to be fully specified).

 ## Background: More on Euler Angles

 [Euler angle values](https://en.wikipedia.org/wiki/Euler_angles)